vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_GetBackups.md

 ---
 ## vtctldclient GetBackups

+Lists backups for the given shard.

 ```
-vtctldclient GetBackups <keyspace/shard> [flags]
+vtctldclient GetBackups [--limit <limit>] [--json] <keyspace/shard>
 ```

 ### Options

 ```
   -h, --help           help for GetBackups
-  -j, --json           Output backup info in JSON format rather than a list of backups
+  -j, --json           Output backup info in JSON format rather than a list of backups.
-  -l, --limit uint32   Retrieve only the most recent N backups
+  -l, --limit uint32   Retrieve only the most recent N backups.
 ```

 ### Options inherited from parent commands